pgguru/pgmin/README.md

 ## Enhancements

 While this is already peak software, I'd welcome alternahancements/feedback.
 I will probably meh at it, but why not give it a shot?
-It might be a half-headed meh followed by a slow nod and an eventual reluctant merge.
+It might be a half-hearted meh followed by a slow nod and an eventual reluctant merge.

 ## Author